INCREDIBLE ICELAND. If you’ve enjoyed my photos on facebook, there are others on here.

 We’ve spread jam onto dry bread with a knife and used the other end to stir the coffee.
 We really had to think about the best way to cook on our one ringed stove.
 We’d cook pasta in water and drain it into the sink to wash up with as we only had cold water in our tank.
 We’d then wash all the pots up with bio degradable liquid, empty the sink and it would all drain out under the van and onto the road!

 Camping on the sites was quite cheap at around £9 each per night but to hire the campervan was expensive at €144 a day so we needed to save money.
-We realised quickly that if you turn up at a campground after 8pm then Reception was closed and you paid in the morning at 8am.
-In we’d roll at 8.30pm and disappear at 7am.
-Some of the campsites wanted money upfront so we just drive off and wild camped somewhere off the side of the road.
+We stayed on a couple of sites but “wild camped” mostly.
+We would just drive until we found somewhere off the side of the road.
 We always woke up to beautiful views though, where ever we parked and it was always free

 The natural tourist attractions in Iceland are all free.
 You don’t need to pay to see waterfalls, thermal pools or volcanoes etc. You just pull up and explore, so it’s more cost effective to hire a car and see them yourself, than pay for a tour company to drive you there and charge a fortune.
 We’ve seen some spectacular sights and all for free.
 A yorkshire persons dream